The Dallas skyline on a sunny day

 (Source: Visit Dallas via Facebook)

 But it wouldn’t be Dallas living without a little bit of heat.
 You can always cool off in a pool or in the shade of a large elm tree.
-Plus, there’s a tradeoff: the winters are very mild.
+Plus, there’s a tradeoff: The winters are very mild.

-Dallas almost never sees snow, and winter days often hover in the high 50s and low 60s!
+Dallas almost never sees snow, and winter days often hover in the high 50s and low 60s.
 That’s like a beautiful summer day in Maine or Montana.

 (Source: Visit Frisco, TX via Facebook)

-We’ll be honest, Neighborhood Scout gives the Big D a score of just 6 (out of 100), meaning that it’s only safer than 6% of American cities.
+We’ll be honest, NeighborhoodScout gives the Big D a score of just 3 (out of 100), meaning that it’s only safer than 3 percent of other American cities.
 But it’s best to take these types of ratings with a grain of salt, as they certainly don’t mean that living in Dallas is dangerous.
 If you take reasonable safety precautions, you can be just as secure as anywhere else.

-• Preston Heights
+• Wilshire Heights

-(Source: Dallas Business Journal via Facebook)
+(Source: Dallas Arts District via Facebook)

 Winspear Opera House

-Map of Dallas:
+Map of Dallas

 For those who don’t have a car (or are just trying to be more green), there are some public transit options.
 The Dallas Area Rapid Transit System (which everyone calls DART) is a huge train and bus system that will get you pretty much anywhere.
-There is also a downtown trolly system and plenty of airport shuttles.
+There is also a downtown trolley system and plenty of airport shuttles.

 (Source: The University of Texas at Dallas via Facebook)

-Dallas Cowboys fans cheering in AT&T Stadium
+A group of Dallas Cowboys fans are decked out in team jerseys while cheering at a game in AT&T Stadium

 (Source: AT&T Stadium via Facebook)